Hinduism: Monasticism

 Some Hindus choose to live a monastic life (Sannyāsa) in pursuit of liberation (moksha) or another form of spiritual perfection.
 Monastics commit themselves to a simple and celibate life, detached from material pursuits, of meditation and spiritual contemplation.
 A Hindu monk is called a Sanyāsī, Sādhu, or Swāmi.
 A female renunciate is called a Sanyāsini.
 Renunciates receive high respect in Hindu society because of their simple ahiṃsā-driven lifestyle and dedication to spiritual liberation (moksha) – believed to be the ultimate goal of life in Hinduism.
 Some monastics live in monasteries, while others wander from place to place, depending on donated food and charity for their needs.

 History

 Hinduism's varied history overlaps or coincides with the development of religion in the Indian subcontinent since the Iron Age, with some of its traditions tracing back to prehistoric religions such as those of the Bronze Age Indus Valley Civilisation.
-It has thus been called the "oldest religion" in the world.
-Scholars regard Hinduism as a synthesis of various Indian cultures and traditions, with diverse roots and no single founder.
+While the traditional Itihasa-Purana and the Epic-Puranic chronology derived from it present Hinduism as a tradition existing for thousands of years, scholars regard Hinduism as a synthesis of various Indian cultures and traditions, with diverse roots and no single founder, which emerged after the Vedic period, between c.
+500–200 BCE and c.
+300 CE.